Edu58/Python-Password-Locker/README.md

 - A computer

-- An access to the Internet
+- Access to the Internet
 - An IDE or text editor

 ### 1. Local Repository